karimarttila/clojure/webstore-demo/integrant-simple-server/README.md

 ... is exactly same as the previous version of Simple Server.
 I thought that I could have provided this integrant version as Git branch, but then I thought it might be interesting to have the two versions explicitely side by side.
 And my next exercise will be to re-implement the Simple Frontend using [re-frame](https://github.com/day8/re-frame) - and I will take the latest version of Simple Server as a baseline for this work and make it a full-stack application, and at the same time study the workflow making full-stack app using Clojure and Clojurescript.

-# Simulating Integrant Workflow

-I must say that I cheated a bit.
-Since the rest of the application (except state management) is exactly the same as the previous version of the Simple Server application I didn't have the full experience of using Integrant workflow.
-But I simulated the workflow a bit so that I copy-pasted parts of Clojure namespaces from the previous version to this new version and tried to go/halt/reset application in REPL every now and then to have a feeling what it would have been fully to implement the app from scratch.
-Maybe I'll do my next green field Clojure exercise using Integrant and I can have a real experience how Integrant helps in the development phase.

-# Thanks

-I'd like to thank all Metosians who shared their favorite Spotify song lists in Metosin Slack "musa" channel.
-The music inspired me quite a lot while doing this exercise.
-Even though I still consider that some of you guys have an unhealthy music taste (just joking).